 What are dentures?

-Dentures refer to the artificial replacements for missing natural teeth.
-They can either be partial or full, depending on whether they replace all the teeth on the upper or the lower gum line or just a few of them.
-You will also have the option of removable dentures vs implant-supported dentures.
+Dentures refer to the artificial replacement for missing natural teeth.
+They can either be partial, like flipper teeth, or full, depending on whether they replace all the teeth on the upper or the lower gum line or just a few of them.
+You will also have the option of removable dentures vs. implant-supported dentures.
 We have an entire article about these differences, but for a summary check out the table below:

-Irrespective of the type of denture you decide to use, experts in restorative dentistry will design your dentures just for your mouth, both in fit and appearance.
+Regardless of the type of denture you decide to use, whether flexible partial dentures, or implant dentures, experts in restorative dentistry will design your dentures specifically to fit your mouth, both in size and appearance.

 Why wear dentures?

 Losing your natural teeth has some harmful side effects.
-Not only can it cause aesthetic problems, but it also decreases the support needed to keep the structure of the mouth intact.
-Wearing dentures in such circumstances can help you in the following ways:
+Not only can it cause aesthetic problems, but it also decreases the bone support needed to keep the structure of the mouth intact.
+Wearing dentures can help:

 - Improve your speech